 Four to six months

-Expect your puppy to chew things, because his permanent teeth are emerging during this period.
+At this stage of puppy development expect him to chew things, because his permanent teeth are emerging during this period.
 When he does chew on something, don’t yell or hit him.
 Rather, offer him an appropriate toy and praise him for chewing on that.
 Brush your puppy’s teeth every day.

 Six to eight months